dlpuertaj/MyPockets/README.md

-# Desktop app in python using tkinter
+# Desktop app using python and tkinter